-If you are bringing a new baby into your stepfamily, here are some tips to making a smooth transition from his and hers to ours:
+If you are bringing a new baby into a stepfamily, here are some tips on the role of a step-parent for making a smooth transition from his and hers to ours:

 Make the announcement at an event

 Once you find out you are pregnant, figure out a way to celebrate this new addition!

 Gather the entire family together and make it an event of breaking the news.
 Make it a fun memory that everyone can feel a part of.
 The more fun, the better.